Morgan Wallen, TikTok’s favorite country star, faces backlash after videos show him partying without a mask ahead of SNL debut

 Various clips show the singer drinking in a crowded bar; kissing multiple women; taking pictures with fans; riding in the backseat of someone’s car; and playing guitar in a tightly packed gathering indoors.
 The people who have masks are wearing them around their chins.
 Wallen is wearing a neck gaiter that is pulled down in the majority of the videos.

-That behavior, already risky in a pandemic, is especially notable because of his upcoming SNL appearance alongside host Bill Burr: Since the show kicked off Season 46 last Saturday back in Studio 8H, producers have taken great pains to prove how seriously they are taking covid-19 protocols.
+That behavior, already risky in a pandemic, is especially notable because of his upcoming SNL appearance alongside host Bill Burr: Since the show kicked off Season 46 on Saturday back in Studio 8H, producers have taken great pains to prove how seriously they are taking protocols for the novel coronavirus.
 Last week’s small live audience, made up of first responders, were all wearing masks.
-Host Chris Rock signed off surrounded by the cast and crew wearing face coverings, and implored anyone watching to wear a mask as well.
+Host Chris Rock signed off surrounded by the cast and crew wearing face coverings and implored anyone watching to wear a mask as well.

 SNL creator Lorne Michaels gave multiple interviews in the lead-up to the new season explaining the show’s new safety procedures, including everyone taking rapid coronavirus tests before they enter the building.
 There are restrictions on the number of crew members.
 Each person has to wear a mask at all times, including performers, until right before they go on camera.
 And if someone tests positive, Michaels told the New York Times, everyone will be required to quarantine for two weeks.